jacl-group/tf/man.md

 #### rm-compatible options

--f, --force
+* -f, --force
-ignore nonexistent files, never prompt
+    * ignore nonexistent files, never prompt
--i
+* -i
-prompt before every removal
+    * prompt before every removal
--I
+* -I
-prompt once before removing more than three files, or when removing recursively.
+    * prompt once before trashing more than three files, or when removing recursively.
 Less intrusive than -i, while still giving protection against most mistakes
---interactive[=WHEN]
+* --interactive[=WHEN]
 prompt according to WHEN: never, once (-I), or always (-i).
+Without WHEN, prompt always
+* --one-file-system
-Without WHEN, prompt always --one-file-system when removing a hierarchy recursively, skip any directory that is on a file system different from that of the corresponding command line argument
+    * when removing a hierarchy recursively, skip any directory that is on a file system different from that of the corresponding command line argument
---no-preserve-root
+* --no-preserve-root
-do not treat '/' specially
+    * do not treat '/' specially
---preserve-root
+*   --preserve-root
-    do not trash '/' (default)
+    * do not trash '/' (default)
--r, -R, --recursive
+* -r, -R, --recursive
-    trash directories and their contents recursively -v, --verbose
+    * trash directories and their contents recursively
+* -v, --verbose
-    explain what is being done
+    * explain what is being done
---help
+* --help
-    display this help and exit
+    * display this help and exit
---version
+* --version

-    output version information and exit

 By default, tf does not trash directories.
 Use the --recursive (-r or -R) option to trash each listed directory, too, along with all of its contents.

-To trash a file whose name starts with a '-', for example '-foo', use one of these commands:
+To trash a file whose name starts with a `-`, for example `-foo`, use one of these commands:

-tf -- -foo
+`tf -- -foo`
-tf ./-foo
+`tf ./-foo`

 #### tf-specific options